RiemannAI/theta/docs/theta.rst

 The theta package implements the following layers:

 * `Theta Probability Unit`_: provides a layer with multiple RTBMs setup in probability mode.
-The most suitable applications for this layer are probability and mixture models determination, in particular the second example is achieved in combination with the normalized additive layer.
+This layer is used to build probability and mixture models.
 * `Theta Diagonal Expectation Unit`_: consists in a layer of RTBM setup in expectation mode, where the :math:`T` connections are diagonal.
 This layer is suitable for regression applications, and